Recycled Wine Cork Angel Ornament a 20 Minute Craft

 STEP SIX

-Measure and cut an eight-inch length of gold wired ribbon that is at least one-inch wide.
-Create a bow with two loops and no tails from the gold wired ribbon twisting the ends to secure.
+Measure and cut an eight-inch length of gold-wired ribbon that is at least one inch wide.
+Create a bow with two loops and no tails from the gold-wired ribbon twisting the ends to secure.
+I love finding and using supplies like wired ribbons (which can be pretty expensive) at Dollar Tree.

 Make wings from gold wired ribbon Recycled Wine Cork Angel Ornament a 20 Minute Craft by Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts